open-curriculum/digital-3d-design--oer/modeling/low-poly-objects.md

 1. Introduction to lighting and rendering
 2. Introduction to materials
 3. Compositing a 3D object in Photoshop
+4. SketchFab demo

 **Todo:**

 1. Continue working on the polygonal model
 2. Upload a test model to SketchFab
-3.

 ### November 15

 **Due:**

-1. Uploaded model to SketchFab
+1. Upload model to SketchFab
+2. Upload Render
-2. Upload Photoshop composite
+3. Upload Photoshop